pantheon-systems/documentation/source/docs/articles/sites/code/more-ways-of-managing-code-in-sftp-mode.md

 Note that you still need to turn these changes into _commits_ in your Pantheon site dashboard.
 Committing code will keep it saved, and allow you to deploy it out to the test and live environments.

-**ProTip** : you should never have to enter SFTP credentials to Drupal's admin area itself.
+**Note**: You should never have to enter SFTP credentials to Drupal's admin area itself.
 If you're prompted for a login and password, it's a sign that your Pantheon Dev environment is not in SFTP mode!

 ## Installing Code with Terminus: the Pantheon CLI